bit-cook/Klee/README.md

 yarn dev
 ```

-This will start the Vite development server and the Electron application.
+This command will start both the Vite development server and the Electron application.

 ### 5. Build the Application